data-solution-automation-engine/DIRECT/DIRECT_Documentation/DIRECT_documentation.md

 Depending on the type of a Data Store, additional information such as the file location can be stored in OMD_DATA_STORE_FILE and/or OMD_DATA_STORE_OLEDB.

 ### Parameter registration
-The Parameter registration in OMD is done by adding a record in the OMD_PARAMETER table with the following details:
+The Parameter registration is done by adding a record in the OMD_PARAMETER table with the following details:
 *	PARAMETER_ID; this is a system generated surrogate ID that is used to unique identify a Parameter.
 *	PARAMETER_KEY_CODE; this is the name of the Parameter.
 *	PARAMETER_VALUE_CODE; this is the value of the Parameter